-Using the application as the basis for your VM-Series security policy allows you to leverage the deny-all-else premise that a firewall is based upon for both gateway and workload-to-workload protection.
+Using the application as the basis for your VM-Series security policy allows you to leverage the deny-all-else premise that a firewall is based on for both gateway and workload-to-workload protection.
 You can safely enable allowed applications and deny all others.

 To further protect your KVM deployment, you can deploy application-specific threat prevention policies that will block both known and unknown malware.

 The VM-Series for KVM can be deployed to address a number of different use cases, each of which takes full advantage of our next-generation firewall and advanced threat prevention features.

 For enterprises embarking on a build-your-own cloud computing environment, the VM-Series for KVM allows you to apply all of the Palo Alto Networks Next-Generation Firewall and advanced threat prevention features to the traffic traversing your cloud computing perimeter.

 KVM and OpenStack are commonly used by service providers to efficiently and cost-effectively scale their cloud computing service offerings for customers.
 When combined with the virtualized next-generation firewall and automation features in the VM-Series, service providers can build highly profitable cloud computing service offerings.